 • Future-proofing the workplace

-The proportion of Australian organisations in the private sector with flexible working strategies and policies now stands at over 70% (WGEA Data Explorer).
+The proportion of Australian organisations in the private sector with flexible working strategies and/or policies now stands at over 70% (WGEA 2017-18 Scorecard).
 In addition, many organisations have informal flexible working arrangements with their employees.
 Access to flexible working arrangements is a key requirement of the WGEA Employer of Choice for Gender Equality citation.

 What is flexible working?